GustavoRodrigues99/GustavoRodrigues99/README.md

 <h2 align="left">About Me</h2>

 <p align="left"> Hello!
 My name is Gustavo Rodrigues Gonçalves, and I have a Bachelor's degree in Mathematics from UNESP.
-During my studies, I developed a strong passion for Data Science and Data Analytics, fields that combine logic, statistics, and technology to transform data into valuable insights.
+During my studies, I developed a strong passion for technology

 Currently, I am pursuing my second degree in Systems Analysis and Development, aiming to enhance my technical skills and deepen my knowledge.

-I am always looking for new challenges and opportunities to apply my knowledge in practical projects, contribute to strategic decision-making, and create impact through data. </p>
+I am always looking for new challenges and opportunities to apply my knowledge in practical projects. </p>

 <h2 align="left">Techs</h2>